SuryaModsYT/SuryaRobot/.github/README.md

 > By setting those two vars you can get logs of your heroku app, set var, edit var, delete vars , check dyno usage and update bot.
 > Those two vars are not Mandatory!
 You can leave them blank too.

-<h4>Click the button below to deploy 𝗦𝘂𝗿𝘆𝗮 𝗥𝗼𝗯𝗼𝘁 Group Managment Bot on Heroku!</h4>
+<h4>Click the button below to deploy 𝗗𝗥𝗔𝗚𝗢 𝗢𝗣 Group Managment Bot on Heroku!</h4>
 <p><a href="https://heroku.com/deploy?template=https://github.com/SuryaModsYT/SuryaRobot"><img src="https://img.shields.io/badge/Deploy%20To%20Heroku-blueviolet?style=for-the-badge&logo=heroku" width="200""/></a></p>

 <h4>Click the button below to deploy 𝗦𝘂𝗿𝘆𝗮 Music Bot on Heroku!</h4>